 The downside of doing lyrics first is that you may fall into the creative rut of never being able to find that music that fits your lyrical vision.
 It’s easier to come up with a lyric and melody than it is to compliment that writing with the perfect matching production.
-It can be a very overwhelming dilemma that causes some writers to give up on the song completely.
+It can be an overwhelming dilemma that causes some writers to completely give up on the song.

 In order to avoid falling into that trap, try several different styles to match your lyrics if the first beat doesn’t work out the way you intended it to.
 You’ll be surprised what energy you can give your creative mind just by thinking outside of the box.

 Related Post: 10 Songwriting Exercises To Boost Your Creativity

 When you start your song creation process with music first, you have higher chance of coming up with a unique sound.
 Starting a beat or some instrumentation can be a daunting task, but writers and producers often push the limits where.
 Working this way, their focus is more broad in general.
 The possibilities are endless when it comes to sound and genre influences!
 Even if you have q style in mind already, you have a lot of freedom when making music first.

 The negative aspect of going beat first is that you may go too experimental to the point where the song won’t even make sense.
 You could be tempted to try too much that you won’t actually buckle down and pick a consistent theme and sound.
 Or even worse, you start creating something that just sounds like crap because it was totally uninspired.

 It’s great to do for fun and learning purposes or if you have attained enough ear to be able to focus once you have your core idea in place.
 If you come up with about 4 or 8 bars of something that sounds nice, try not to go too overboard and create a whole track around those 4 or 8 bars.